pytest-dev/pytest-bdd/README.rst

 .. code-block:: gherkin

+    Feature: Power of pytest
+        Scenario: Symbolic name across steps
             Given I have a beautiful article
             When I publish this article

 When step is referring the article to publish it.